alfaro96/scikit-lr/README.md

 ### Setting up a development environment

-To setup the development environment, it is strongly recommended to use `docker` tools (see [https://github.com/alfaro96/docker-scikit-lr])
+To setup the development environment, it is strongly recommended to use `docker` tools (see https://github.com/alfaro96/docker-scikit-lr for details).

-Alternatively, one can use `Python` virtual environments (see [https://docs.python.org/3/library/venv.html] for details).
+Alternatively, one can use `Python` virtual environments (see https://docs.python.org/3/library/venv.html for details).

 ### Testing